How To Deal With High Maintenance Friends: Tips And Tricks

 While it’s important to support our friends through thick and thin, it can become exhausting when their needs consistently take priority over our own.

-In this article, we’ll explore some tips and tricks on how to deal with high-maintenance friends without sacrificing your own well-being or putting strain on the friendship.
+In this article, we’ll explore some tips and tricks on how to deal with high-maintenance friends without sacrificing your well-being or putting strain on the friendship.

 Understanding High Maintenance Friendships

-They may also exhibit traits such as being self-centered or needy, and can sometimes even fall into the category of ‘energy vampires.’
+These types of friends require constant attention and validation, often creating drama or draining the energy of those around them.
+They may also exhibit traits such as being self-centered or needy and can sometimes even fall into the category of ‘energy vampires.’

-Toxic relationships should always be avoided, but with some relationship advice and the willingness to communicate effectively, it is possible to maintain a healthy friendship with a high-maintenance friend without sacrificing one’s own well-being.
+Toxic relationships should always be avoided, but with some relationship advice and the willingness to communicate effectively, it is possible to maintain a healthy friendship with a high-maintenance friend without sacrificing one’s well-being.

 Identifying High-Maintenance Friends In Your Life

-Making excuses: High-maintenance friends often make excuses for their behavior, or brush it off as if it’s no big deal.
+- Making excuses: High-maintenance friends often make excuses for their behavior or brush it off as if it’s no big deal.

-Inconsistent communication: They don’t always respond when you reach out and can be difficult to get a hold of.
+- Inconsistent communication: They don’t always respond when you reach out and can be difficult to get a hold of.

-Demanding attention: High-maintenance friends expect you to drop whatever you’re doing to attend to them and can get upset if you don’t.
+- Demanding attention: High-maintenance friends expect you to drop whatever you’re doing to attend to them and can get upset if you don’t.

 Making Excuses